StewartResearch/BRAT_CaribouCalculations/README.md

 ###
 ###
-To run the SpaDES module for this BRAT, go to the modules folder than run the BRATframework.Rmd file
+To run the SpaDES module for this BRAT, go to the modules folder then run the BRATframework.Rmd file
 ###
 ###